 The contemporary myths that have been created are an exciting and imaginative slant on the original concept of myth, but perhaps more importantly, the process of their creation was a chance to value the ideas and views of members of the community, young and old.
 The outreach projects were a valuable tool to educate members of the community about the opportunity of adding to and using the Dartmoor Resource website when it was launched in April 2009.

 Moving to Civvie Street – a radio play in three parts by Kaley Cowan, Shanti Sarkar and Amy Shephard – was based on interviews with veterans and their families about the transition from service to civilian life

-Subsequently MED Theatre has delivered family-learning workshops in Moretonhampstead, at Castle Drogo, Drewsteignton, and at Parke, Bovey Tracey, on the theme of Trees.
+Subsequently MED Theatre has delivered family-learning workshops in Moretonhampstead, at Castle Drogo, Drewsteignton, at Parke, Bovey Tracey, and at Burrator Discovery Centre on the theme of Trees and other topics.